berlino/seq_icl/readme.md

 CAUSAL_CONV1D_FORCE_BUILD=TRUE pip install .
 ```

+### Experiments for DeltaNet

+* the fused_chunk kernel does not work for some reason
+* adding a model requires adding a layer, a model, an experiment and a sweep file.

 ### Acknowledgements

 This repo is adapted from [safari](https://github.com/HazyResearch/safari/tree/main).
 Triton implementations are taken from [linear rnn](https://github.com/sustcsonglin/pytorch_linear_rnn).